 The United States imposes a tax on the profits of US resident corporations at a rate of 21 percent (reduced from 35 percent by the 2017 Tax Cuts and Jobs Act).
-The corporate income tax raised $297.0 billion in fiscal 2017, accounting for 9 percent of total federal revenue, down from 9 percent in 2017.
+The corporate income tax raised $230.2 billion in fiscal 2019, accounting for 6.6 percent of total federal revenue, down from 9 percent in 2017.

-Taxable corporate profits are equal to a corporation’s receipts less allowable deductions—including the cost of goods sold, wages and other employee compensation expenses, interest, nonfederal taxes, depreciation, and advertising.
-US-based corporations owned by foreign multinational companies generally face the same US corporate tax rules on their profits from US business activities, as do US-owned corporations.
+Taxable corporate profits are equal to a corporation’s receipts less allowable deductions—including the cost of goods sold, wages and other employee compensation, interest, most other taxes, depreciation, and advertising.
+US-based corporations owned by foreign multinational companies generally face the same US corporate tax rules on their profits from US business activities as US-owned corporations.

 The corporate income tax is the third-largest source of federal revenue, although substantially smaller than the individual income tax and payroll taxes.
-It raised $297.0 billion in fiscal 2017, 9.0 percent of all revenue, and 1.5 percent of gross domestic product (GDP).
-The relative importance of the corporate tax as a source of revenue declined sharply between the 1950s and 1980s, but over the past quarter century it has brought in revenues equal to about 2 percent of GDP (figure 1).
+It raised $230.2 billion in fiscal year 2019, 6.6 percent of all federal revenue and 1.1 percent of gross domestic product (GDP).
+The relative importance of the corporate tax as a source of revenue declined sharply from the 1950s to the mid-1980s.
+Since that time, it has averaged less than two percent of GDP (figure 1).

 Recent Changes to the Corporate Income Tax

-The Tax Cuts and Jobs Act (TCJA) reduced the top corporate income tax rate from 35 percent to 21 percent and eliminated the graduated corporate rate schedule.
-The new law also repealed the corporate alternative minimum tax.
+The Tax Cuts and Jobs Act (TCJA) reduced the top corporate income tax rate from 35 percent to 21 percent and eliminated the graduated corporate rate schedule and the corporate alternative minimum tax.
 Through 2022, the TCJA allows full expensing of most new investment, after which that benefit is phased out through 2026.
 The TCJA also limited net interest expense deductions to 30 percent of adjusted taxable income.